cfgauss/r-novice-gapminder/_episodes/05-data-subsetting.md

 {: .challenge}

-> ## Challenge 7
+> ## Challenge 4
 >
-> Fix each of the following common data frame subsetting errors:
+> Using the gapminder data we loaded previously, fix each of the following common data frame subsetting errors:
 >
 > 1. Extract observations collected for the year 1957
 >